 So, when it comes to promoting content to get clicks and traffic back to your site, Twitter is a really affordable way to go.

-Whether you’re Marvel promoting the next Avengers movie or Daquan spreading the next great meme, your Twitter network is key.
-Because so much of your reach on Twitter comes from engaging with and sharing other users’ content, creating content specifically to grab the attention of your Twitter followers can help you grow your network and build your reputation in the process.
+Whether you’re Marvel promoting the next Avengers movie or Daquan spreading the next great meme, your Twitter network is key because so much of your reach on Twitter comes from engaging with and sharing other users’ content,.
+Creating content specifically to grab the attention of your Twitter followers can help you grow your network and build your reputation in the process.

 We have to agree with those who claim that measuring ROI on social media really does differ from case to case, but having a firm grasp on your campaign goals is the first step in making sure you get the most out of your marketing.

-By understanding our goals, you can understand where to place your efforts on social media.
-Social media is a great way to bring in customers, engage with your fans, and keep on top of customer service - if you do it right.
+By understanding your goals, you can understand where to place your efforts on social media.
+Social media is a great way to bring in customers, engage with your fans, and keep on top of customer service – if you do it right.